 What’s Not Included?

 Air travel from your home to Anchorage, Alaska (ANC airport code, arranged and paid for by you), and further to Petropavlovsk, Russia (via AirRussia, arranged by us and paid for by you), and back.
 Passport and visa fees (you will need a Russian Visa, we will advise how to get this).
 Any meals and accommodations before or after the workshop dates.
 Medical Evacuation Insurance (required).
 Travel Medical and Trip Cancellation Insurance (optional, but recommended).
+Tips for local guides and driver.
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.

 Your non-refundable deposit of $4,995 will hold your place on this workshop.
 Further non-refundable payment of $5,000 is due on Decmeber 1, 2018.
 Final non-refundable balance payment is due by April 1, 2019.
 All payments are non-refundable and this is why we recommend comprehensive travel insurance including trip cancelation.
 All of our other standard terms and conditions apply.